Oaxaca en la historia y en el mito: Opposition to Arturo García Bustos painting the mural

-to Diego Rivera, the most famous Mexican muralist.
-Rufino Tamayo and other "modern" artists have criticized the mural in Oaxaca for being excessively literal, with images that replicated various historical figures, as they were depicted in other paintings, perhaps not accurately.
+famous Mexican muralist.
+Oaxaxan, Rufino Tamayo and other "modern" artists have criticized the mural in Oaxaca for being excessively literal, with images that replicated various historical figures, as they were depicted in other paintings, perhaps repeating the historical inaccuracies of the originals.

-While Garcia Bustos was painting the mural he taught artists at UABJO, as he had done some 25 years earlier before being forced out.
+While Garcia Bustos was painting the mural he taught art at UABJO, as he had done some 25 years earlier before being forced out.
+It appears that by appointing Bustos to UABJO, the cash-starved state of Oaxaca compensated him for painting the mural.